Review: "The Great Southern Trendkill" (1996) by Pantera

 The very poorly structured songs are the biggest reason for the failure of Pantera as a band

 Drag the Waters has a cowbell sound in it.
 The song is about someone getting a reduced sentence in spite of the crimes that he committed.
 The vocals are rough, raspy, and nothing special at all.
+However, Drag the Waters may be one of the few good songs in this album.
+Just because it is a better album than Illusions by Sadus does not mean it is a great album.
 What happened to Phil Anselmo, the vocalist that could excite audiences with powerful vocals that matched the songs back in 1990?
 He got worse and I don’t think he can be considered one of the best heavy metal vocalists anymore.
 Pantera declined in the early to mid-1990’s and never recovered.
 Megadeth at least redeemed themselves after their low points as a band.
 Even though there is a brief section in the song 10's with the lead guitar work that is decent, most of the song is pretty bad.
 It just gets worse lyrically with the song called 13 Steps to Nowhere as the lyrics make no sense.
 It does not help that the album’s lyrical themes are about the worst social problems in society.
 What was wrong with a band that reached its peak in 1990 only to decline within about 4 years?
 Pantera’s decline as a band was not gradual but a sharp decline.
 The song called Living Through Me (Hell’s Wrath) is a bad attempt by Pantera trying to sound like industrial metal band Prong.
 Sorry guys, you’ll never be able to match the heavy, good riffs of the song Cut Throat.
 The song Floods has a guitar section that tries to sound like 1992’s This Love or Hollow but again that experimentation fails.
 I wonder which metal fan would have even bought The Great Southern Trendkill.
 I would even doubt that the most loyal Pantera fans could have appreciated this album.

 Pantera albums from best to worst